rastersoft/terminus/README.md

 Currently the number of options modificable is small, but more will become available.

+## FAQ ##

+Q: I use Gnome-Shell and when I show the Quake terminal, it doesn't get the focus.
+A: Launch dconf-editor, and set *org.gnome.desktop.wm.preferences.disable-workarounds* to TRUE.

 ## Contacting the author ##

 (C) Sergio Costas Rodriguez (raster software vigo)